 All I can say is that we try to keep foods like bananas, oranges, nuts, popcorn, and other healthy snacks available for the kids so that they can eat their fill.
 And they do.
 I figure if they’re full every day, eating three meals, snacks, and maintaining the energy to do all of their activities and not lose weight that they don’t need to lose, we’re in good shape from a caloric standpoint.

 Do you need to take vitamins while eating vegan?

-As a rule, my kids’ pediatrician is opposed to kids’ vitamins, but when I told him that we’d switched to a vegan diet, he did have two concerns: our iron and B12 intake.
-Given that, I plan to add a multi-vitamin that has 100% of the daily values for each of those for our kids, which they’ll love, of course, because yay gummies!
+As a rule, my kids’ pediatrician is opposed to kids’ vitamins, but when I told him that we’d switched to a vegan diet, he did have two concerns: Our iron and B12 intake.
+Given that, I plan to add a chewable multi-vitamin that has 100% of the daily values for each of those for our kids, which they’ll love, of course.

 How has eating vegan changed our kids?

-My kids watched the documentary What the Health with me and my husband, and some of the issues raised in it, including the conditions in meat-processing plants and the humanitarian and ethical concerns around eating meat, really resonated with them.
-They decided to switch to mostly-vegan with us on their own.
-But still, I’ve been surprised at how they’ve embraced so many foods they never would have considered before, like eggplant, mushroom, and sage “meatballs.”
+My kids watched the documentary What the Health with my husband and I, and some of the issues raised in it, including the conditions in meat-processing plants and the humanitarian and ethical concerns around eating meat, really resonated with them.
+They in fact decided to switch to mostly-vegan diets all on their own.
+Even so, I’ve been surprised at how they’ve embraced so many foods they never would have considered before, like eggplant, mushroom, and sage “meatballs.”